top of page

 Romania - Alunelul

 This dance is traditionally performed by school aged children and originates from other chain-style dances.
 The folk dance features fancy rhythms and foot stomping patterns.
+A unique feature of this dance is how it builds in speed challenging the students in stamina and memory.

 Scotland.png